gasparms/mongo-rs-vagrant/README.md

 ### Connect to Mongo

 After a few minutes, replica set will be available.
-F

 ```sh
 $ mongo --host set0/192.168.33.11:27017,192.168.33.12:27017,192.168.33.13:27017